 Another approach to studying the trade-off between size and power that is made by these different versions of SiZer is through the analysis of real data.
-Figure 10 shows the density estimation example of the 1975 British Family Incomes data, that was carefully analyzed by Schmitz and Marron (1992), again using the same 4 panels of Figures 8 and 9.
+Figure 10 shows the density estimation example of the 1975 British Family Incomes data, that was carefully analyzed by Schmitz and Marron (1992), again using the same three panels of Figures 8 and 9.
 The conventional SiZer analysis shows two significant modes, which has been independently confirmed by a parametric analysis as discussed in Schmitz and Marron (1992).
-The red region between modes nearly disappears for the new row-wise SiZer shown in Figure 10b, although again, greater credence needs to be placed in this more precise version.
-Unfortunately this red region completely disappears in both global SiZer maps.
+The red region between modes is still present for the new row-wise SiZer shown in Figure 10b, and again, greater credence needs to be placed in this more precise version.
+Unfortunately this red region completely disappears in the global SiZer map.
 This loss of power is particularly unfortunate, since the bimodality is the important feature of this data set.

 FIGURE 10: Full range of SiZer analyses of the British Family Incomes data.
-Figures 10a, b, c and d show conventional, row-wise, Bonferroni and independent rows global SiZer versions, respectively.
+Figures 10a, b and c show conventional, row-wise and global SiZer versions, respectively.

-While the global slope versions were unable to find the important bimodal characteristics of the British Family Incomes data in Figure 10, it is interesting to note that the global curvature versions of SiZer do flag this feature of the data as statistically significant, as shown in Figure 11.
+While the global slope version was unable to find the important bimodal characteristics of the British Family Incomes data in Figure 10, it is interesting to note that the global curvature version of SiZer does flag this feature of the data as statistically significant, as shown in Figure 11.
 The conventional curvature version of SiZer was proposed by Chaudhuri and Marron (2002).
-Here we similarly improved the simultaneity, using the ideas from Section 2.
-The main difference is that formula (15) replaces (14).
+Here we improve the simultaneity using ideas from Section 2.